1) Describe the demographics, risk factors, etiology, pathophysiology, common symptoms, and diagnosis of multiple sclerosis (MS)

 Multiple Sclerosis (MS) is a chronic, progressive, inflammatory disease that affects neurons in the central nervous system.
 Jean-Martin Charcot is credited with the first comprehensive description of the disease in 1868.
 He described its clinical and pathological features and outlined the symptom triad known as Charcot’s triad: intention tremor, nystagmus, and scanning speech.

 The incidence of MS is 30–80 per 100,000 population; about 400,000 people are affected with the disease in the United States.
 It is one of the most common causes of neurologic disability in young adults and typically affects individuals between the ages of 20 and 50, with the mean age of onset being 32 years.
 Children (≤18 years) and adults over the age of 50 are rarely affected.
-MS is two to three times more common in women ...
+MS is two to three times more ...